.png)

 Here’s a statistic that should keep every HR leader awake at night: 73% of employees who quit their jobs cite “bad management” as the primary reason for leaving.

-That translates to roughly $57 billion in annual turnover costs across U.S. companies alone, money that could have been saved with better managers according to Gallup.
+That translates to roughly $57 billion in annual turnover costs across U.S. companies alone, money that could have been saved with better managers, according to Gallup.
+These losses often stem not from strategy, but from how work is managed day to day.

-Yet most organizations continue to treat management as an afterthought, promoting their best individual contributors into leadership roles without considering whether they have the skills to actually lead people.
+Yet many organizations still treat management as an afterthought, promoting top individual contributors into leadership roles without equipping them to lead teams effectively.

 When we talk about management problems, we often focus on the obvious metrics—turnover rates, exit interview feedback, and employee satisfaction scores.
 But the real damage runs much deeper.